-A lot of the data you might be interested in comes directly from files and directories.
-For the most part, you can use the Splunk Enterprise files and directories monitor input processor to get data from files and directories.
+A lot of the data comes directly from files and directories.
+You can use the Splunk Enterprise files and directories monitor input processor to get data from files and directories.

 Splunk Enterprise can index data from any network port.
 For example, Splunk can index remote data from

 syslog-ng or any other application that transmits via TCP.
-It can also index UDP data, but we recommend using TCP instead whenever possible, for enhanced reliability.
+It can also index UDP data, but you should TCP instead whenever possible for enhanced reliability.

 Splunk Enterprise can also receive and index SNMP events, alerts fired off by remote devices.